01494 562 813

 Homework:

 In Reception and KS1 phonics homework is sent home weekly.
 Phonetically decodable reading books are sent home once children recognise initial graphemes and are able to segment and blend words with growing confidence.
-Children have ‘tricky’ words sent home.
+Children will be allocated reading books containing sounds they have previously been taught to allow opportunities to build confidence and fluency.
+Children have ‘tricky’ red words sent home as appropriate.

 A Phonics meeting is held for Reception parents in the Autumn Term and a Phonics Screening meeting held for Year 1 Parents in the Spring Term.